NCAR/climate-primer-water/doc/Ch6_Downscaling_new.rst

 Some of the more common Non-Parametric techniques include:

 **The Locally Constructed Analog (LOCA) method**, which constructs local analogs by identifying days in the historical observational record with similar large-scale climate patterns to those simulated by the climate model.
 The selected analogs are weighted based on their similarity to the target pattern and then interpolated to the desired observational grid.Focuses on single-variable analogs, with a primary emphasis on spatial patterns and high-resolution consistency with observations (Pierce et al. 2016).

 **The Multivariate Adaptive Constructed Analogs (MACA**) downscaling method identifies analog days in the historical record that closely match the multivariate climate conditions of each day in the GCM simulations.
 These analogs are selected based on multiple climate variables (e.g., temperature, precipitation) to ensure a comprehensive representation of climate conditions.
 Once the analog days are identified, their observed weather patterns are used to construct a high-resolution climate dataset corresponding to the GCM projections.
 This involves combining the observed data from the analog days with the simulated data to generate downscaled outputs.
 MACA is considered “adaptive” as it allows for the ability to adjust the selection of analog days over time and space, ensuring that the downscaling remains relevant as climate conditions evolve.
-The primary difference between MACA and LOCA is that MACA uses a multivariate approach to downscaling, considering multiple climate variables simultaneously to construct analogs (:mark:`Abatzoglou et al. 2012`).
+The primary difference between MACA and LOCA is that MACA uses a multivariate approach to downscaling, considering multiple climate variables simultaneously to construct analogs (Abatzoglou et al. 2012).

 **Machine learning approaches** such as support vector machines, random forests (He et al. 2016), neural networks, and kernel-based methods can